Priority housing: child protection caseworker factsheet

 Clients with urgent housing need who are not eligible for social housing

 Clients who are not eligible for social housing may be eligible for short-term temporary housing for up to 3 months.
 This assistance is available to Australian citizens or permanent residents with an urgent housing need because of natural disaster, DFV which is placing a family member at risk or homelessness with custody of children.

 For all clients who have nowhere safe to stay, phone Link2home for information and advice 24 hours a day.

-Community Services caseworkers are encouraged to make use of Patchwork NSW to facilitate a collaborative approach with FACS Housing or community housing provider staff members when assisting shared clients who are accessing housing.
+Community Services caseworkers are encouraged to make use of Patchwork NSW to facilitate a collaborative approach with DCJ Housing or community housing provider staff members when assisting shared clients who are accessing housing.

-To contact the Access and Demand Coordinator for your area, please call your local FACS Housing office.
+To contact the Access and Demand Coordinator for your area, please call your local DCJ Housing office.